Arm Component

 • When you configure a supported arm model to connect to viam-server, the Arm driver will load and parse the kinematics file for the Viam RDK’s frame system service to use.

-• The frame system will allow you to easily calculate where any part of your robot is relative to any other part, other robot, or piece of the environment.
+• The frame system will allow you to easily calculate where any part of your machine is relative to any other part, other machine, or piece of the environment.

 • All arms have a Home position, which corresponds to setting all joint angles to 0.